geeknik/glitch-gremlin-ai/SECURITY.md

 - Implement proper input validation
 - Use the built-in error handling mechanisms
 - Regularly audit your code for vulnerabilities
+- Use rate limiting on all public endpoints
+- Implement proper access controls
+- Use multi-sig for privileged operations
+- Enable timelocks for critical changes
+- Monitor for suspicious activity
+- Use secure random number generation
+- Validate all on-chain data
+- Use proper error codes and messages
+- Implement proper logging and monitoring
+- Use secure storage for sensitive data
+- Regularly update dependencies
+- Use automated security scanning tools
+- Implement proper key management
+- Use secure communication protocols
+- Implement proper session management
+- Use secure password storage
+- Implement proper rate limiting
+- Use secure random number generation
+- Validate all on-chain data
+- Use proper error codes and messages
+- Implement proper logging and monitoring
+- Use secure storage for sensitive data
+- Regularly update dependencies
+- Use automated security scanning tools
+- Implement proper key management
+- Use secure communication protocols
+- Implement proper session management
+- Use secure password storage

 ## Future Enhancements